 No it's not.

 The thing I love about SLR photography, that I've loved since the eighties, is journeying inside of the lens.
-I've tested rangefinder cameras and cameras with electronic viewfinders, but for me there is no substitute for that magical view, via two forty-five-degree angled mirrors, through the same glass your subject is seeing.
+I've tested rangefinder cameras and cameras with electronic viewfinders, but for me there is no substitute for that magical view, via that upside down periscope of forty-five-degree angled mirrors, and the same glass your subject is seeing.

 The effect on most people who have modelled for me, has been no less compelling for them.
 I'm not talking about experienced models, who go through their routines.
 I'm talking about people who come to a shoot with no preconceptions.